teor2345/walking-onions-wip/specs/02-endives-and-snips.md

 ## Root documents

+Root documents take the place of the current consensus and certificates as a small document that clients and relays need to download periodically and keep up-to-date.
+They are generated as part of the voting process, and contain fields like network parameters, recommended versions, authority certificates, and so on.

     ; A "root document" is like a tiny consensus that relays and clients can ; use to get network parameters.
     ; XXXX could use a better name here.
 How about ParamDoc?